asplos-contest/2025/IOPDDL.md

 ## Getting Started

-To help you get started, we will release a separate GitHub repository containing several C++ files that define the basic problem and solution classes, along with various utilities.
+To help you get started, we have released a [separate GitHub repository](https://github.com/google/iopddl) containing several C++ files that define the basic problem and solution classes, along with various utilities.
 You are under no obligation to use these source codes.

 <div align="center">